Kuwait Country Commercial Guide

 Methods of Payment

 Companies bidding on government of Kuwait contracts should pay careful attention to the way proposals are prepared and should strictly follow the administrative specifications.
 Financing costs and foreign exchange rate risks, wherever applicable, should be factored into the bid price.
 Bids which do not comply with administrative specifications (including financial criteria) are generally rejected.
 Government tenders often require bid and performance bonds.
-Bid bonds must be issued by a local bank, and range between 2% and 5% of the value of the bid.
-The performance bond will replace the bid bond once the tender is awarded and is 10% of the value of the contract.
+Bid bonds must be issued by a local bank and range between 2 percent and 5 percent of the value of the bid.
+The performance bond will replace the bid bond once the tender is awarded and is 10 percent of the value of the contract.

 The local representative, sponsor or account executive will pay foreign companies involved in major government-tendered projects.
 The concerned ministry or department will issue a check in honor of the beneficiary to be drawn at a local bank.
 In turn, the beneficiary will remit the amount due to the foreign company (Sub-contractor).